Compost is a soil product manufactured through the controlled aerobic, biological decomposition of biodegradable materials.

 • Several thousand tons of Dillo Dirt are available for donation to programs benefiting the citizens of Austin including public schools, parks, nonprofits, and other charitable organizations.
 The material is donated but the end user is responsible for transportation.
 Contact dillodirt@austintexas.gov for additional information.

-• Is Dillo Dirt safe to use in my vegetable garden or for landscaping?
+• Is Dillo Dirt safe to use for landscaping?

 • Yes.
-Dillo Dirt meets EPA and TCEQ unrestricted use criteria, which includes use in vegetable gardens and landscaping.
+Dillo Dirt meets EPA and TCEQ requirements.

 • Why not landfill instead of recycling?